yzlin/react-native-audio-api/README.md

 ## Examples

-The source code for the example app is unther the [`/apps/common-example`](./apps/common-example/) directory.
-Check [Example README](./apps/common-example/README.md) file for installation instruction.
+The source code for the example application is unther the [`/apps/common-app`](./apps/common-app/) directory.
+If you want to play with the API but don't feel like trying it on a real app, you can run the example project.
+Check [Example README](./apps/common-example/README.md) for installation instructions.

 ## Your feedback